tyshiwo/FHR_alignment/README.md

 ```

 ### Data
-Download the training and testing data include datasetsets 300W and 300VW from [[Google drive]](https://drive.google.com/open?id=1NFJ4AhtM33Gus-Ri_lhwgMEZnNCDLqdl)
+1. Download the training and testing data include datasetsets 300W and 300VW from [[Google drive]](https://drive.google.com/open?id=1NFJ4AhtM33Gus-Ri_lhwgMEZnNCDLqdl).
 Put it into the root path (i.e., FHR_alignment/data)
+2. Download the pretrained models for datasets 300W and 300VW from [[Google drive]](https://drive.google.com/open?id=1pqL1oRnbvP8zTm50a_xn94S1r6cOVo6C).
+Put it into the root path (i.e., FHR_alignment/models)
 ### Training

 For dataset 300W: